By Brian Vaszily, Founder of Purity Woods. This article includes links to a Purity Woods product that Brian created.

 Not Plant-Based & Potentially Synthetic

-Retinoids are an active form of vitamin A and are only found from animal sources (liver, fish, eggs, etc.).
-The plant-based form of vitamin A is known as beta-carotene, an antioxidant which cannot be formulated into retinol.
+Retinoids are an active form of vitamin A and are only found in animal sources (liver, fish, eggs, etc.).
+The plant-based form of vitamin A is beta-carotene, an antioxidant that cannot be formulated into retinol.

 Any products that are advertised as vegan retinol contain synthetic retinol, not a plant-based version — because such a thing doesn’t exist.